wlaub/vcv/README.md

 #### Mat I

-TODO: Clean up helper functions to generate from scipy sos

 Multichannel Fixed Biquad Filter Bank

 Each channel of a polyphonic input is processed through a different cascaded biquad filter.
 The filters coefficients are loaded from a json file.
 Inputs that don't have a corresponding filter loaded will be passed unfiltered.
 Filters that don't have a corresponding input will process the last input channel.